BAW BJ212

 The Chinese Beijing Automobile Works, formerly Beijing Jeep, BJ212 (北京212) and BAW BJ2020 is a four-wheel drive, originally a 2.4 L (2445 cc) four-cylinder gas-engine powered (four-cylinder diesel engines were added in the 2000s) light-duty offroad utility vehicle in the half tonne class.
 The original design, depending in large part on Russian off-roaders from UAZ and possibly developed in conjunction with the UAZ-469, debuted in 1965 as the Beijing BJ212.
 It has been known as the BJ2020 series since the Chinese car classification system was changed in 1989.

-The BJ212 succeeded the BJ210 model 4x4, whose manufacturing continued and was transferred to Tianjin's First Auto Works which took over manufacturing under the name of TJ210 C. Tianjin's First Auto Works also produce variants with two metal half-doors and an extended wheelbase version with four metal doors.
+The BJ212 succeeded the BJ210 model 4x4, the manufacture of which was transferred to Tianjin's First Auto Works which produced it under the name of TJ210 C. Tianjin's First Auto Works also produced variants with two metal half-doors and an extended wheelbase version with four metal doors.

 History

 The Beijing BJ212 was a further development of the earlier Beijing BJ210 jeep, and was larger and heavier than it.
-The design used many parts from the GAZ-69 jeep and Dongfanghong BJ760 passenger car, a copy of the GAZ-M21 Volga.
-The chassis, axles, and suspension come from the GAZ-69 while the engine is from the Dongfanghong BJ760.
-As such, the jeep initially used the 2.5 liter engine of the Dongfanghong.
+The design used many parts from the GAZ-69 jeep.
+The chassis, axles, and suspension come from the GAZ-69 while the engine is a Chinese-built version of the 2.45-litre ZMZ-21A engine used in numerous Soviet vehicles.

 It is commonly used by the Chinese government (particularly the armed forces), but is also commercially available.
 Various versions of the Jeep are today sold under the names of Zhanqi, Jinxuanfeng, City Cruiser, Kuangchao, and Ludi.
 The BJ212 was expressly developed for use by the Chinese military as well as by lower-level cadres.
 Semi-legal copies were also built by Xinkai in Hebei, beginning in 1984.

 By the early 2000s, the Xinkai-built version was sold as the Lieying ("Falcon"), a copy of the Zhanqi four-door hardtop, equipped with the 2.2-liter GW491QE (a copy of the Toyota 4E engine, also built in Hebei by Great Wall).

 Since 2012, the Beijing Automobile Works (北京汽车制造厂有限公司, Běijīng qìchē zhìzào chǎng yǒuxiàn gōngsī）has been producing the BJ212 and Zhanqi in Huanghua, Hebei（河北省黄骅市, equipped firstly with the 2.0 liter 4G20 engine (a copy of the Toyota 4Y engine, built by Brilliance Auto Xinchen XCE in Sichuan), then a turbocharged 1.5 liter Mitsubishi engine and a turbocharged 2.4 liter Mitsubishi engine (Built in Shenyang, Liaoning Province by Hangtian Mitsubishi, a joint venture of Mitsubishi and state owned Hangtian Group), because the 4G20 engine is unable to reach National VI Emission Standard.